This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Also Read: 15 Best Gaming Laptops Under $1000

 10 Best Gaming Keyboards Under $100

-Computer gaming might be a costly hobby, but we can always work around it.
-Designing a great setup at a shoestring price is entirely possible to provide you with hours of entertaining gaming.
+Computer gaming might be costly, but we can always work around it.
+Designing a great setup at a shoestring price can provide hours of entertaining gaming.
 This is also true with keyboards.
 You don’t have to spend a fortune when it comes to getting an excellent keyboard for your gaming computer.

 A good gaming keyboard can be worth getting your attention if they offer certain gaming-friendly features.
 This article will cover some of the best gaming keyboards under $100.

 Without further ado, let’s start exploring these gaming keyboards.

 This inexpensive keyboard is a joy to use.
 HAVIT chose low-profile Kailh Blue switches, similar to Cherry MX Blue but with significantly shorter travel and actuation, giving the impression of typing on a high-end laptop.
 You can also use it for gaming, and the tactile and audible feedback you get with each press is delightful.

 Also Read: 10 Best Laptops for Programming Students